klzgrad/naiveproxy/README.md

 [Browser → Naïve (client)] ⟶ Censor ⟶ [Frontend → Naïve (server)] ⟶ Internet

 NaïveProxy uses Chrome's network stack.
-What the censor can see is exactly regular HTTP/2 traffic between Chrome and standard Frontend (e.g. Caddy, HAProxy).
+The traffic behavior intercepted by the censor is identical to regular HTTP/2 traffic between Chrome and standard Frontend (e.g. Caddy, HAProxy).

-Frontend also reroutes unauthenticated users and active probes to a backend HTTP server, making it impossible to detect the existence of a proxy:

-Probe ⟶ Frontend ⟶ index.html
+Frontend also reroutes unauthenticated users and active probes to a backend HTTP server, making it impossible to detect the existence of a proxy, like this: Probe ⟶ Frontend ⟶ index.html

 ## Download